ChrisEYin/chriseyin/_posts/2013-05-09-the-only-thing-you-need.md

 ---
 title: The Only Thing You Need to Succeed &amp; Be Happy
-subtitle: The singular trait that is necessary to move forward in your career.
+subtitle: The silver bullet to moving forward in your career with confidence.
 layout: post
 ---